Adroit's are (nearly) silent

 Nobody likes noisy ventilation, it’s the most common complaint when you trawl the online forums.
-A poorly designed or installed system can sound like someone revving a moped above your head, but even a very faint background noise will eventually drive you to despair.
+A poorly designed system or one that’s made to fit on-the-fly can end up sounding like a swarm of bee’s in the ceiling, or it can rattle and whistle above your head.
+But even a very faint background hum will eventually drive you to despair.
 It’s called the dripping tap syndrome in the trade.
-After life expectancy, the main difference between a budget system and a premium Adroit is acoustic performance.
-It’s the little details like the sound-proofed steel casing, the attenuating air distribution manifolds, and the ultra-low resistance ducting to reduce the workload.
+After life expectancy, the main difference between budget and premium systems is acoustic performance.
+It’s the little details that matter, like a sound-proofed steel case, attenuating air distribution manifolds, anti-vibration mounts, and ultra-low pressure ducting to minimise workload.

 Particulate matter (PM) is everything in the air that is not a gas.
 It consists of a huge variety of chemical compounds and materials, some of which can be toxic.
 When inhaled, these toxins enter the bloodstream and get transported around the body, lodging in the heart, brain and other vital organs.
 Exposure to PM can therefore lead to serious health issues, especially in vulnerable groups of people such as the young, elderly, and those with respiratory complaints.
 Heart disease, strokes, cancer, and dementia have all been linked to PM2.5 exposure.